-Financial inclusion in Liberia is a critical objective aimed at ensuring that individuals and businesses, particularly those in the underserved areas, have access to affordable and appropriate financial products and services.
-A significant portion of the population, especially in the rural areas, remains unbanked.
+Financial inclusion in Liberia is a critical objective aimed at ensuring that individuals and businesses, particularly the those underserved areas, have access to affordable financial appropriate products services.
+A significant portion of the population, especially in the rural areas. unbanked.
 The 2022 Findex Report1 shows that the National Financial Inclusion Rate2 of Liberia was 52% compared to the 36% recorded in 2017.
-Moreover, the gender financial inclusion gap for 2022 was 15.4% (male: 59.34%)

-and female: 44.2%) above that of sub-Saharan Africa of 12.32%.
+Moreover, the gender financial inclusion gap for 2022 was 15.4% (male: 59.34% and female: 44.2%) above that of sub-Saharan Africa of 12.32%.
 Also, the rural-urban financial inclusion gap for the same period was 18% (urban: 64% and rural: 46%).
 The CBL will leverage on the experiences of other countries and the donor community to implement projects that will close the gender gap and meet its target.